wp-plugins/wp2yt-uploader/readme.txt

 3. Click Plugins -> Add New -> Upload
 4. Upload the wp2yt-uploader.zip file
 4. Activate the plugin
-5. Head over to the setup <a href="http://www.youtubeforwordpress.com/support/documentation/setup/setup-google-project/" target="_blank">documentation</a> and follow along with the tutorial to get things setup properly.
+5. Once installed and activated, head over to the <a href="http://www.youtubeforwordpress.com/support/documentation/setup/setup-google-project/?utm_source=wordpress-plugin-repo&utm_medium=text-link&utm_campaign=installation_tab" target="_blank">setup documentation</a> and follow along with the tutorial to get things setup properly.

 == Frequently Asked Questions ==
-= This seems very complicated, I really need help getting things set up. = If you need help getting things set up, we have a <a href="http://www.youtubeforwordpress.com/support/documentation/setup/setup-google-project/" target="_blank">tutorial</a> set up on the site to walk you through the process of attaining an API key from Google.
+= This seems very complicated, I really need help getting things set up. = If you need help getting things set up, we have a <a href="http://www.youtubeforwordpress.com/support/documentation/setup/setup-google-project/?utm_source=wordpress-plugin-repo&utm_medium=text-link&utm_campaign=faq_tab" target="_blank">tutorial</a> set up on the site to walk you through the process of attaining an API key from Google.
 At first glance, it seems a bit overwhelming, but it you can get things set up and the plugin running in under 5 minutes.

-= Is there some sort of documentation for YouTube for WordPress? = Yes, you can find the documentation on the demo site, located <a href="http://www.youtubeforwordpress.com/support/documentation/" target="_blank">here</a>
+= Is there some sort of documentation for YouTube for WordPress? = Yes, you can find the documentation on the demo site, located <a href="http://www.youtubeforwordpress.com/support/documentation/?utm_source=wordpress-plugin-repo&utm_medium=text-link&utm_campaign=faq_tab" target="_blank">here</a>

 = What are the minimum requirements? =
 YouTube for WordPress requires a minimum of WordPress version 3.9+, MySQL 5+ and PHP 5.3+ in order to function properly.
 You will also need to have CURL enabled at the server level to communicate with the YouTube API.